Waist Beads African Beauty

 Bone Waist Beads.

-By tradition, waist beads were made of natural materials such as bone beads, shells, stone or clay beads however, modern times have seen waist beads produced from synthetic materials like glass and plastic.
+By tradition, waist beads were made of natural materials such as bone beads, shells, stone, or clay beads; however, modern times have seen waist beads produced from synthetic materials like glass and plastic.

-Using the sharp edge of a stone early African ancestors carved bone into a variety of shapes for jewelry beads.
-Each bone bead had a story or meaning behind the design and depending on the material used the waist beads are a sign of peace regrowth and tranquility of life and purity.
+Using the sharp edge of a stone, early African ancestors carved bone into a variety of shapes for jewelry beads.
+Each bone bead had a story or meaning behind the design, and depending on the material used, the waist beads are a sign of peace, regrowth and tranquility of life and purity.
 Bone jewelry is still used in Africa today crafted by Artisan and painted with lacquer for the piece to last a lifetime.

 The bones are boiled in an acid bath until the marrow is extracted and you are left with dry non-greasy bones.
 After this step is completed, the bones are rinsed thoroughly and dried in the Sun for days.
-Modern processing bones uses chemicals which makes the bones last longer and the process less grisly.
+Modern processing bones uses chemicals that makes the bones last longer and the process less grisly.

 If you are using ancient bone processing techniques or modern bone processing techniques in the end the bones are carved into the shapes for beads that are strung together and used by women in Southwest Nigeria, Benin, Togo and the Yoruba tribes as waist beads.